utdemir/ghc-musl/README.md

 ### stack

+Use these options, or add them to your `stack.yaml` if you prefer:

 Add `ghc-options: -static -optl-static -optl-pthread -fPIC` flags to the `executable` section of your `cabal` file and these lines to your `stack.yaml`, and use `stack` as usual on the host machine: